Thinh-nguyen-03/lithic-honeypot-monitor/tests/MIGRATION_SUMMARY.md

-✅ should extract and apply amount filters from queries ✅ should handle enhanced query processing with multiple filters ✅ should generate enhanced statistics with detailed analysis ✅ should analyze transaction patterns for suspicious activity
+✅ should extract and apply amount filters from queries ✅ should handle enhanced query processing with multiple filters ✅ should generate enhanced statistics with detailed analysis
 ```

 **🎯 New Test Coverage (6 Tests Added)**: